jiankuang/Python-Web/README.md

 Django can also used for larger applications.
 It includes an ORM.

 ### Coding Questions
-#### How would you modify the definition of `extendList` to produce the presumably desired behavior?
+#### What will be the output of the code below?
+Explain your answer.
 ```python
 def extendList(val, list=[]):
     list.append(val)